-If a person does not pay tax by applying clubbing provisions and the assessing officer found out such things then the tax amount that has not been paid will be recovered from the hands of the person who is actually carrying the asset or the owner of asset.
+According to out tax laws, if a person does not pay tax by applying clubbing provisions of income tax and the assessing officer found out such things, then the tax amount that has not been paid will be recovered from the hands of the person who is actually carrying the asset or the owner of asset.

-For clubbing provisions, income includes losses so if any one who has loss during the financial year and such loss has comes under the clubbing provision then losses of such type will be added even if this reduces the net tax liability.
+For clubbing provisions, income includes losses.
+This means if any one who has loss during the financial year and such loss has comes under the clubbing provision then losses of such type will be added even if it reduces the net tax liability.

 Such clubbing provision will not be attracted if the remuneration is received due to the technical or professional knowledge and experience of the spouse.

 If any amount generated by a minor child is not due to his talent, skills or specified knowledge and experience then it will get clubbed in the hands of parents whose income is higher before including the minor child’s income.
 If the child is suffering from any disability as mentioned under section 80U of the IT act then such amount generated by minor child will not get clubbed.

 Clubbing provision has to be kept in mind while calculating tax at the end of the year.
 Above provision of clubbing will not be applicable to the profit that is generated by the income that gets clubbed in the hands of parents or transferor.
 For example: If you transferred a profit generated asset to your wife and due to clubbing provision you paid tax on such income and your wife by using the clubbed profit has generated Rs.
 5, 000 then such amount of Rs.
 5, 000 will not get clubbed in your hand as clubbing provision is not applicable to such amount that is generated out of clubbed income.